-With respect to outdoor playground areas Renzo Tonin & Associates refer to a previous NSW Land and Environment Court hearing (MC Nicholls Pty Ltd v Ku-ring-gai Council 2000) where the criterion determined by the case was that the $L{Aeq(15min)}$ should not exceed background noise level ( $L{A90}$ ) plus 10dB(A).
+With respect to outdoor playground areas Renzo Tonin & Associates refer to a previous NSW Land and Environment Court hearing (MC Nicholls Pty Ltd v Ku-ring-gai Council 2000) where the criterion determined by the case was that the $L{Aeq(15min)}$ should not exceed background noise level (L{A90}) plus 10dB(A).
 This criterion takes into account the nature and the relatively short duration of the noise.

-We note that in some cases such criteria can be difficult to achieve and therefore the following broad design guidelines should be considered to reduce potential noise impacts from schools.
+We note that in some cases such criteria can be difficult to achieve and therefore the following broad design guidelines may be preferable in reducing potential noise impacts from schools.
 Such guidelines may include;

-- The location of outdoor play areas and sporting fields should be separated from common boundaries of residential premises; - Access for buses and car drop off should be should be separated from common boundaries of residential premises;
+- The location of outdoor play areas and sporting fields should be removed from common boundaries of residential premises; - Access for buses and car drop off should be should be removed from common boundaries of residential premises;